laymonage/slides-student-maintainer/slides.md

 <!--
 Then I was invited by Carlton and Will Vincent to the DjangoChat podcast.
 If you didn't know about DjangoChat already – give it a listen.

 This was my first ever podcast.
-And still my only one so far. (hint hint?)
+And still my only one so far.

 I was very nervous.
 I could've done better, but it's out there now, so if you do listen to it, please keep that in mind.
 -->